 For this integration, she is working with the Evocon team.
 She has also received feedback and help from Jeld-Wen Finland, where they have been using Evocon for several years and have integrated the data into their internal systems.

 Capdordy and Delaye both highlighted that the more precise production data collected has allowed the company to use this information in the everyday tasks of managers and plant directors.

 Since the information that was gathered manually by the operators was not precise, it was mainly used to have a general idea of the production as a way to make daily, weekly, monthly comparisons.
 But more detailed information was missing.

 Capdordy highlighted that for his work in continuous improvement, the possibility to visualize the production data collected from all the machines and their individual OEE percentage, as well as having the possibility to go more in-depth in the information, in case it is needed, is a great advantage for his work.

-Now, Evocon’s Reporting module is used in the production meetings they have twice a day on the shop floor in the middle of each shift.
 During these on-site meetings, people from the safety and maintenance departments also participate.

 The real-time information from Evocon helps focus the meeting on issues that need to be addressed and can zero in on each machine.
 This helps them identify and follow up on any bottlenecks in their production.

 Additionally, Capdordy explains that the Improvements module, a beta feature available at the moment by request, has been very useful for them.